ShammiAnand/oms/README.md

 ### API Server

+#### Un-Authenticated Routes

+- Kitchen service exposes `POST /login` to create jwt token for already registered users
+  - this token will be passed in `Authorization` header for all authenticated routes
+- Kitchen service exposes `POST /signup` to create user

+#### Authenticated Routes

 - Kitchen service exposes `POST /orders` to create order
-- Kitchen service exposes `GET /orders/{customerID}` to list all orders for a customer ID
+- Kitchen service exposes `GET /orders` to list all orders for a customer ID
-  - ideally the above two endpoints should have authentication

 ### gRPC Server

 - communicates with the gRPC connection exposed by Order service at port 9000

-TODOs:

-1. add database (mongo?)
-2. add jwt auth -- login / signup routes